o3de/sig-network/governance/SIG Network Charter.md

 ## Roles and Organization Management

 SIG-network adheres to the standards for roles and organization management as specified by [O3DE Foundation](https://github.com/o3de/community).
-This SIG opts in to updates and modifications to This SIG opts in to updates and modifications to the Foundation's guidance (referred to below as <sig-governance>)
+This SIG opts in to updates and modifications to the Foundation's guidance (referred to below as <sig-governance>).

 ## Individual Contributors